hagenw/hagenw.github.io/_posts/2017-09-15-estimating-loudness-balance-of-music-mixtures-using-source-separation.md

     title     = {Estimating the loudness balance of musical mixtures using audio source separation},
-    author    = {Ward, Dominic and Wierstorf, Hagen and Mason, Russel and Plumbley, Mark D.and Hummersone, Chris},
-    booktitle = {3rd Workshop on Intelligent Music Production}, address   = {Salford, UK},
+    author    = {Ward, Dominic and Wierstorf, Hagen and Mason, Russel and Plumbley, Mark D. and Hummersone, Chris}, booktitle = {3rd Workshop on Intelligent Music Production}, address   = {Salford, UK},
     month     = {September},